DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/FileSystemItem.md

 ---
 ---
 ##### shortDescription
-An object that provides information about a file system item (file or folder) in the [FileManager](/api-reference/10%20UI%20Components/dxFileManager '/Documentation/ApiReference/UI_Components/dxFileManager/') UI component.
+An object that provides information about a file system item (file or directory) in the [FileManager](/api-reference/10%20UI%20Components/dxFileManager '/Documentation/ApiReference/UI_Components/dxFileManager/') UI component.

 ---